Rashes involve changes in the color, feeling or texture of your skin.

 Other common causes of a rash include:

-- Impetigo -- common in children, this infection is from bacteria that live in the top layers of the skin.
-It appears as red sores that turn into blisters, ooze, then crust over.
+- Impetigo -- Common in children, this infection is from bacteria that live in the top layers of the skin.
+It appears as red sores that turn into blisters, ooze, then form a honey colored crust over all or part of the rash.

 Many medical conditions can cause a rash as well.
 These include: